Sourabh7036/Whether-react-app/README.md

 # Whether-react-app
-It is whether app fetching data from  api
+It is whether app fetching data from  api.